 He believes that everyone should find an additional or alternative source of income in these trying economic times.

-He is into trading and teaching, and you should find out why and how.
+He is into trading and teaching, and you will find out why and how here:

 How did you get started on trading?